scylladb/scylladb/docs/operating-scylla/security/authorization.rst

 Grant Authorization CQL Reference
 ---------------------------------

 Authorization is the process by where users are granted permissions, which entitle them to access, or permission to change data on specific keyspaces, tables or an entire datacenter.
-Authorization for Scylla is done internally within Scylla and is not done with a third-party such as LDAP or OAuth.
+Authorization for ScyllaDB is done internally within ScyllaDB and is not done with a third-party such as LDAP or OAuth.
 Granting permissions to users requires the use of a role such as a Database Administrator as well as :doc:`enabling the CassandraAuthorizer </operating-scylla/security/enable-authorization>`.
 It also requires a user who has been :doc:`authenticated </operating-scylla/security/authentication>`.